Thursday, March 4, 2021

 I

-Three were the great revolutions which have received so much attention: what we could call the Christian Revolution, which in such a fashion, had modified society and life throughout the entire planet; the French Revolution, which, eminently justified, came, by way of the guillotine, to equate rights with heads, and the Socialist Revolution, the most recent of them all, although it could be traced back to the year two thousand thirty of the Christian Era.
+Three were the great revolutions which were so well-known: what we could call the Christian Revolution, which in such a fashion, had modified society and life throughout the entire planet; the French Revolution, which, eminently justified, came, by way of the guillotine, to equate rights with heads, and the Socialist Revolution, the most recent of them all, although it could be traced back to the year two thousand thirty of the Christian Era.
 It would be pointless to dwell on the horror and the unanimity of this latest revolution, which shook the earth to its foundations, and which in such a radical way reformed ideas, circumstances, customs, splitting time in two, so that from now on it could no longer be said but: Before the Social Revolution; After the Social Revolution.
 We will only note that even the very physiognomy of the species, thanks to this great shock, had been modified in a certain way.
 To speak of, in fact, the time before the Revolution there were, especially in the final years which had preceded it, certain very visible signs that physically distinguished the so-called privileged classes from the proletarians, namely: the hands of the individuals of the former, especially those of the women, had sharp, long fingers of a delicacy superior to a petal of jasmine, while the hands of the proletarians, apart from their remarkable roughness or the exaggerated thickness of their fingers, usually had six of these on the right hand, the sixth can be found (a bit rudimentary, to tell the truth, and formed rather by a semi-articulated callus) between the thumb and forefinger, generally.
 Many other marks betrayed, what we can call, the differences between the classes, and we would very much fear fatiguing the patience of the listener by enumerating them.
-We'll only say that the drivers' guilds of vehicles and locomobiles of any kind, such as aeroplanes, aeroships, aerocycles, automobiles, magnetic expresses, direct transetheralunars, etc., whose characteristic of work was a perpetual immobility of the legs, which had come to an absolute atrophy, to the extent that, when finished with their shift, they had directed themselves to their homes in special small electric cars, using them for any personal transfer.
+We'll only say that the drivers guilds, operators of vehicles and locomobiles of any kind, such as aeroplanes, aeroships, aerocycles, automobiles, magnetic expresses, direct transetheralunars, etc., whose characteristic of work was a perpetual immobility of the legs, which had come to an absolute atrophy, to the extent that, when finished with their shift, they had directed themselves to their homes in special small electric cars, using them for any personal transfer.
 The Social Revolution came, however, to change the human condition in such a way that all these characteristics gradually disappeared over the centuries, and in the year three thousand five hundred two of the New Era (or, five thousand five hundred thirty-two of the Christian Era) there was not a trace of such painful inequality among the members of humanity.

-The Social Revolution matured, there was not a single schoolchild was not aware of it, with several centuries in anticipation.
+The Social Revolution matured, there was not a single schoolchild who was not aware of it, being several centuries antecedent.
 In reality, the French Revolution had prepared us for it, it was the second link in the chain of progress and freedom that began with the Christian Revolution; but it wasn't until the 19th century of the old Era when the definition of the unanimous movement of men towards equality began.
 In the year 1950 of the Christian Era the last king died, a king from the Far East, seen as a outright curiosity by the people of that time.
 Europe, which, according to the prediction of a great captain (who indeed, is considered today by many historians to have been a mythical character) in the early 20th century (post JC), would become republican or converted Cossack, and in fact, in the year 1916, in the United States of Europe, a federation was created in the image and likeness of the United States of America (whose memory in the annals of humanity has been so brilliant, and in that they so exercised an all-embracing influence in the destinies of the old Continent).

 II